 Smartphone innovation has stagnated recently, and it has become more incremental rather than innovative.
 Although performance usually improves with every model, over the years, there hasn’t been a real, substantial improvement.
 However, owning a smartphone has become more of a necessity due to the growing rise of online businesses.
-A smartphone is used not only for communication (via Instagram or Facebook messenger) and entertainment (Hulu, HBO, or websites like bet-bonus-code.ie), but as an essential tool for many online working people as well.
+A smartphone is used not only for communication (via Instagram or Facebook messenger) and entertainment (Hulu or HBO), but as an essential tool for many online working people as well.

 Given that smartphones are now a preferred access and communication device for many people, we shouldn’t expect anything big to happen in the near future.
 The 5G and Wi-Fi advances will require new hardware, and it seems that there won’t be any major changes in the upgrade market anytime soon.
 We should not expect any meaningful enhancements regarding internal hardware architecture and operating systems in the foreseeable future.
 All is not lost.
 The advancements in technology could lead to some new smartphone trends soon.
 We maybe don’t know what the future holds, but we can take a look at some of the ongoing smartphone innovations.

 Until now, smartphones had only a couple of market segments for covering price ranges, but the emergence of Razer phone has dramatically changed the market.
 In early 2018, we saw the release of ZTE Red Magic and Xiaomi Blackshark.
 ASUS promised the release of the first generation of ROG smartphone series along with plenty of accessories to support the gaming smartphone.
 These advances have been spearheaded by the release of PUBG on mobile platforms, and we can expect many gaming smartphones to arrive in the coming days.